SRI-CSL/yices2/doc/sphinx/source/context-operations.rst

    - *logic* must be either the name of a logic or the string ``"NONE"``

    If *logic* is ``"NONE"`` then no theory solvers are included, and the context can only process purely Boolean assertions.
-Otherwse *logic* must be the name of an SMT-LIB logic.
+Otherwise *logic* must be the name of an SMT-LIB logic.
 The logics recognized and supported by Yices are listed in :ref:`smt_logics`.